mroberts1/BOOTSTRA.386/manual/index.md

 # On The Road

-The drive on Sunday to Vegas was a bit much for the 1973 Winnebago.
-It was the only vehicle we could rent that had a power outlet.
+The drive on Sunday to Vegas was a bit much for the 1973 Winnebago but it was the only vehicle we could rent that had a power outlet.
 Plus it's pretty fun.
 Going to Comdex is kinda like camping.
 OK, not really, we have a hotel.

 Comdex is a crucial convention for the tech industry.
 If you miss it, then you might as well just go out of business.

-It's the one time a year that companies are foolish enough to demo unannounced products and on top of that, send the actual engineers that are working on them.
-They get exactly zero training on what not to say.
-If you showered them with enough attention, they'd probably give you their SYSOP password to show how clever they were.
+It's the one time a year companies are foolish enough to demo unannounced products.
+On top of that, they send the actual engineers who are working on them.
+These people get exactly zero training on what not to say.
+If you shower them with enough attention they'd probably give you their SYSOP password to show how clever they were.

 Among engineers the only skill required for spy-craft is smiles and flattery.
 The biggest bets in Vegas that week are placed on the floor of the Convention Center.

 The back of the Winnebago has Hasegawa, Orion, Gilda and a fourth member, Thomas, sitting around 3 microcomputers as I drive down the I-5 past fields of food and cows.
 So many fragrant cows.
-Almost makes me want to go Vegetarian.
+Almost makes me want to go vegetarian.

 If you haven't had the chance to use a computer yet, let me introduce you to the strangeness.
 You get a 40 pound box that you place on a table and plug into a wall.
 Then you flip a switch and it gets increasingly noisy until the box sounds like it needs muffler.
 The machine chirps a beep as the screen or television you plugged into turns on and, usually, you see an incrementing number in the top left.
 It will go up into the hundreds in increments of 16.
 This checks what is known as volatile memory, it's what the computer needs to shuffle things around in its brain.